ibm-cloud-docs/direct-link/about.md

 * **Typical Deployment Time:** 5-10 days after circuit reaches the exchange.
 Deployment time can possibly be 30-60 days overall, depending on your location and requirements.

-* **Cross-Connect Details:** Physical cross-connects for the Cloud Connect interconnect are maintained between {{site.data.keyword.BluSoftlayer_notm}} and the Cloud Connect provider.
+* **Cross-Connect Details:** Physical cross-connects for the secure Direct Link Connect interconnect are maintained between {{site.data.keyword.BluSoftlayer_notm}} and the Connect provider.
 Customers request a "Virtual Circuit" from the Cloud Connect Provider, which establishes logical connectivity to {{site.data.keyword.BluSoftlayer_notm}}, once they are interconnected to the Cloud Connect Provider.

 * **Port Speed Options:** Select 50Mbps, 100Mbps, 200Mbps, 500Mbps, 1Gbps, 2Gbps, or 5Gbps.

-* **Approximate Latency:** Latency is approximately 1.5ms within the local area (data centers with the same three-letter prefix, such as DAL, AMS, MEL, etc).
-See http://lg.softlayer.com/ for live PoP-to-PoP (P2P) latency measurements.
+* **Approximate Latency:** Latency is approximately 1.5ms within the local area (datacenters with the same three-letter prefix, such as DAL, AMS, MEL).
+See http://lg.softlayer.com/ for live PoP-to-PoP (P2P) location latency measurements.

 * **Colocation Services:** None.

-* **Redundancy:** To establish redundancy for IBM Cloud Direct Link Connect, connectivity into 2+ locations is required, or the selection of a location with a secondary XCR available that can be leveraged by the Cloud Connect provider.
+* **Redundancy:** To establish redundancy for IBM Cloud Direct Link Connect, connectivity into 2+ locations is required, or the selection of a location with a secondary XCR available that can be leveraged by the IBM Cloud Connect provider.

-* **Local/Global Routing Options:** The Local Routing option provides access to data centers with the same three-letter prefix as the PoP (DAL, AMS, MEL, etc).
-The Global Routing option is required as an add-on to reach data centers outside those locations.
+* **Local/Global Routing Options:** The Local Routing option provides access to datacenters with the same three-letter prefix as the PoP location (such as DAL, AMS, MEL).
+The Global Routing option is required as an add-on to reach datacenters outside those locations.

 ## The IBM Cloud Direct Link Dedicated solution